Finite Localities I

 \item "{(4)}" $w\in\bold D\implies w\i\circ w\in\bold D$ and $\Pi(w\i\circ w)=\1$,

 \endroster where $\1$ denotes the image of the empty word under $\Pi$.
 Notice that (1) and (4) yield $w\i\in\bold D$ if $w\in\bold D$.
 As $(w\i)\i=w$, condition (4) is symmetric. \enddefinition

-\definition {Example 1.2} Let $\ca L$ be the $3$-element set $\{\1,a,b\}$ and let $\bold D$ be the subset of $\bold W(\ca L)$ consisting of all words $w$ such that the word obtained from $w$ by deleting all entries equal to $\1$ is an alternating string of $a$'s and $b$'s (of odd or even length, beginning with $a$ or beginning with $b$).
+\definition {Example 1.2} Let $\ca L$ be the $3$-element set $\{\1,a,b\}$ and let $\bold D$ be the subset of $\bold W(\ca L)$ consisting of all words $w$ such that the word obtained from $w$ by deleting all entries equal to $\1$ is an alternating string of $a$'s and $b$'s (of odd or even length and which, if non-empty, may begin either with $a$ or with $b$).
 Define $\Pi:\bold D\to\ca L$ by the formula: $\Pi(w)=\1$ if the number of $a$-entries in $w$ is equal to the number of $b$'s; $\Pi(w)=a$ if the number of $a$'s exceeds the number of $b$'s (necessarily by 1); and $\Pi(w)=b$ if the number of $b$'s exceeds the number of $a$'s.
 Define inversion on $\ca L$ by $\1\i=\1$, $a\i=b$, and $b\i=a$.
 It is then easy to check that $\ca L$, with these structures, is a partial group.
 In fact, $\ca L$ is the ``free partial group on one generator", as will be made clear in 1.12 below. \enddefinition

 It will be convenient to make the definition: a {\it group} is a partial group $\ca L$ in which $\bold W(\ca L)=\bold D$.
-In order to distinguish between this definition and the usual one we shall use the expression {\it binary group} for a non-empty set $G$ with an associative binary operation, identity element, and inverses in the usual sense.
-The following lemma asserts that the distinction is subtle.
+In order to distinguish between this definition and the usual one we shall use the expression ``binary group" for a non-empty set $G$ with an associative binary operation, identity element, and inverses, in the usual sense.
+The following lemma shows that the distinction is subtle.

 \proclaim {Lemma 1.3} \roster

 \item "{(a)}" Let $G$ be a binary group and let $\Pi:\bold W(G)\to G$ be the ``multivariable product" on $G$ given by $(g_1,\cdots,g_n)\maps g_1\cdots g_n$.
 Then $G$, together with $\Pi$ and the inversion in $G$, is a partial group, with $\bold D=\bold W(G)$.